google-research/scenic/scenic/projects/mbt/README.md

 [Scenic](https://github.com/google-research/scenic/tree/main/scenic/projects/baselines)
 or the [original implementation](https://github.com/google-research/vision_transformer).

 Additionally, pre-process the training dataset in the same way as done by the ViViT project [here](https://github.com/google-research/scenic/tree/main/scenic/projects/vivit/data/data.md).
+Spectrograms must be extracted following the details in Sec.
+4.2 of the [paper](https://proceedings.neurips.cc/paper/2021/file/76ba9f564ebbc35b1014ac498fafadd0-Paper.pdf).

 An example command-line to train MBT-B/16x2 on the balanced AudioSet dataset (AS-mini in the paper) using this [config file](configs/audioset/balanced_audioset_base.py)